Next time the Uber or Grab car driver turns you down when he sees your little one, don’t get angry. He is just obeying the law.

 According to the National Highway Traffic Safety Administration (NHTSA) in the United States, car seats are 54 percent effective in reducing deaths for children aged 1 to 4 in passenger cars, as compared with a child riding completely unrestrained.

-Some mothers would rather babywear their child and put a seat belt over both of them.
-Some end up buckling their children with the adult seat belt to save time.
+There are mothers who would rather baby wear their child and put a seat belt over both of them.
+Many of you will end up buckling their children with the adult seat belt to save time.
 Which may actually not be a bad idea for kids older than 2, according to this report.
 It says that the adult seat belt does offer a considerable amount of safety for young kids; the idea is to basically ensure that children always ride with some kind of restraint.